Alfresco/docs-alfresco/microsoft-outlook/2.5/config/index.md

     * **PDF**: Use drag and drop to convert Office files to PDF format and attach them to email.
     * **Link to PDF**: Use drag and drop to convert Office files to PDF format and add to the email as an HTTP link.

 8. Use web URIs for: Controls the target application for calling a browser directly from Outlook.

-    Options are:

-    * Alfresco Share (standard)
-    * Alfresco ADF (Application Development Framework)

-    The location of the ADF client application must be configured in Share Admin Tools by your IT team.
+Alfresco Share is the only valid option in Alfresco 5.0 and later.

 9. **Show tooltip on email hover**: Select to see a tool tip when you hover over an email.